 Tax Basis and Holding Period of Rights.
-If the fair market value of the Rights on the date they are distributed equals or exceeds 15% of the fair market value on such date of the Existing Ordinary Shares with respect to which the Rights are distributed, then a US Holder's tax basis in its Existing Ordinary Shares must be allocated between the Existing Ordinary Shares and the Rights received with respect to such shares in proportion to their relative fair market values on the date of distribution.
+If the fair market value of the Rights on the date they are distributed equals or exceeds 15% of the fair market value on such date of the Existing Ordinary

+Shares with respect to which the Rights are distributed, then a US Holder's tax basis in its Existing Ordinary Shares must be allocated between the Existing Ordinary Shares and the Rights received with respect to such shares in proportion to their relative fair market values on the date of distribution.

 If the fair market value of the Rights on the distribution date is less than 15% of the fair market value of the Existing Ordinary Shares with respect to which the Rights were distributed, then a US Holder's tax basis in the Rights generally will be zero and such US Holder's tax basis in its Existing Ordinary Shares generally will remain unchanged as a result of the Rights Offering.
 However, in such event, a US Holder may elect to allocate to the Rights a portion of the tax basis in such US Holder's Existing Ordinary Shares in accordance with the allocation method described in the preceding paragraph.
-A US Holder who wishes to make this election must attach a statement to this effect to its US federal income tax return for the tax year in which the Rights offering and, once made, will be irrevocable.
+A US Holder who wishes to make this election must attach a statement to this effect to its US federal income tax return for the tax year in which the Rights are received.
+The election will apply to all of the Rights received by the US Holder pursuant to the Rights Offering and, once made, will be irrevocable.
 US Holders should consult their tax advisers regarding the advisability and specific procedures for making such an election in the event that the value of the rights is less than 15% of the value of the Existing Ordinary Shares with respect to which the Rights were issued.